-What Elsie’s diary reveals is that Elsie or Charles, but mostly Elsie, wrote a letter to Bill once a week on the average during his overseas service.
-Without fail.
+What Elsie’s little black diary reveals is that Elsie or Charles, but mostly Elsie, wrote a letter to Bill once a week on the average during his overseas service.

-What Elsie’s “little black diary” does not reveal is the heartache or yearning I’m sure she would have felt every time she wrote to her sons, or received a letter or telegram from them.
+What Elsie’s “little black diary” does not reveal is the heartache or yearning she must have felt every time she wrote to her sons or received a letter or telegram from them.
 The record is almost exclusively a list of numbered items and dates.
-However, I believe that the act of keeping of this record itself reveals the extent of Elsie’s dedication and love for her sons.
+However, I believe that the act of keeping this record reveals the extent of Elsie’s love for her sons.

 On one occasion when on leave in Brisbane, Bill met Evelyn.
 They met at a dance in the Brisbane City Hall.
 Evelyn was serving with the WAAAF (Women’s Auxiliary Australian Air Force) and was based in Brisbane at the time.
 She was a “country girl” from Queensland, with a farming background, in contrast to Bill, whose experience was of urban city life, accountancy, books and study.
 How different is that!
 Nevertheless, the attraction was immediate and mutual.

-Bill and Evelyn were married at St Paul’s Cathedral, Rockhampton, on 26 March 1945.
+Bill married Evelyn at St Paul’s Cathedral, Rockhampton, on 26 March 1945.
 Sadly, none of Bill’s family, including Elsie and Charles, were able to attend.
 How this must have grieved Elsie.
 Bill was the first of her three sons to wed.
-It was still wartime, and Bill married in his Army dress uniform.
+It was still wartime and Bill married in his Army dress uniform.

 Charles had faithfully reproduced their portrait from the 6” x 4” black-and-white photograph the couple sent Elsie and Charles following their engagement.
-Charles’ painting, oil on canvas, is one I have known all my life, and it is a striking likeness of my father and mother.
+Charles’ painting, oil on canvas, is one I have known all my life.
+It’s a striking likeness of my father and mother.
 But there is one significant difference.

-My father knew about his mother’s wartime diary and, following Elsie’s death in 1963, asked his father if he could have it.
+My father knew about his mother’s wartime diary and, following Elsie’s death, asked his father if he could have it.
 Charles obliged.

 For Bill, Elsie’s “little black diary” was a great prize, testament to his mother’s love, the love Elsie had for him and his brothers.